Boilermate

 temperature the speed at which water from the store was pushed

-through the exchanger had to be regulated.
-This meant modulating
+through the heat exchanger had to be regulated, taking into account

 microprocessor which of course gave rise to the need for electronics